- 4 types of biomolecules and their functions

 Anabolism - the synthesis of complex biological macromolecules.

-There are two main types of isomers:
+There are two main types of structures of organic compounds:

 - Structural isomers